How to achieve a heightened state of pleasure for ultimate sexual satisfaction.

-For images and instructions on genital touch, check out my FREE activity book and 4-day mini course: Unlocking Orgasm.
+For images and instructions on genital touch, check out my FREE activity book: Talking About Orgasm.

 Every person, regardless of their genitals, likes to be touched differently when it comes to erotic touch.
 That being said, there are some things to know about these parts of our anatomy that can be helpful:

 - The areolas and nipples.
 Almost everyone has nipples, and nearly everyone has a different reaction to having their nipples and areolas touched.
 Some people feel very little sensation here, while others are very sensitive.
 Many people experience changes in sensation due to age or pregnancy.
 Experiment with tracing circles around the nipples, gently squeezing them, and licking or sucking them to discover what each other like.